aLaclair/MorningCoffee/README.md

 ## Backend

-This app has its own corresponding backend, <a href='https://morning-coffee-backend-austin' target='_blank'>MorningCoffee - Backend</a>
+This app has its own corresponding backend, <a href='https://morning-coffee-backend-austin.herokuapp.com' target="_blank">MorningCoffee - Backend</a>

 ## Contributor/Owner
 * Austin LaClair